 NOVA strives to provide students with opportunities to receive credit for prior learning while still maintaining the integrity of our academic programs.
 Credit for prior learning (CPL) generally refers to the process of granting college credit for learning gained in nontraditional ways.

-The credit for prior learning manual is updated yearly and has an effective implementation date the first day of the fall semester of each academic year.
-If documentation is received by the College Records office after the start of the fall semester, then all CPL requests will be subjected to the new academic year’s CPL manual’s recommendations for college credit.
+The Credit for Prior Learning Manual is updated annually and has an effective implementation date the first day of the Fall semester of each academic year.
+If documentation is received by the College Records Office (CRO) after the start of the Fall semester, then all CPL requests will be subjected to the recommendations of the new academic year’s CPL Manual.

-The CPL manual provides procedures for receiving various kinds of credit earned at other colleges and universities in this country and abroad.
-Before considering CPL, students who are interested in transferring to 4 year institutions are advised to review the polices and guidelines on the acceptance and awarding of CPL credits from NOVA.
+The CPL Manual provides procedures for receiving various types of credit earned at other colleges and universities in this country and abroad.
+Before considering CPL, students who are interested in transferring to four-year institutions are advised to review the institution’s policies and guidelines on the acceptance and awarding of CPL credits from NOVA.
 Please note that the manner in which credit is accepted and/or applied varies by institution.

 Credit for Prior Learning Manual (Advanced Standing Manual) includes information on:

 - Types of Credit for Prior Learning (various ways to earn college credit for learning acquired outside the classroom)

 - Evaluation Responsibilities